 We sell only bare root plants.
 We dip the roots in tera-sorb silicone gel to retain ample moisture for transit and surround with plastic.
 This provides superior protection for plants in transit for up to 12 days.

 Upon Receipt Of Your Plants

 Open your plants and inspect the same day received.
 We guarantee your plants to be in excellent condition and arrive alive.
 If you have any problems with your order, please contact us via email (do not call us, email us with pictures) and state the problem and photos of the problem along with your order # to firstname.lastname@example.org within 24 hours of order receival.
 No exceptions to this warranty so please, if you have any problems, we must receive an email within 24 hours of delivery.

 Hedweigia Moss is a Thick and Bristly Appearing Moss

 It is present in different states in the US.
 It is widespread and also present in other countries such as Canada and Britain.
-Its scientific name is Hedwigia ciliate.
-It is a pleurocarpous moss.
+Its scientific name is Hedwigia ciliate; It is a pleurocarpous moss.
 It has a distinctive look that makes it attractive.
-You can easily identify it by its thick and bristly appearance.
-The plant grows in loose colonies.
-The rhizoids act as a foot for attaching the plant’s colonies.
-When mature they resemble a coral reef.
+You can quickly identify it by its thick and bristly appearance; The plant grows in loose colonies; The rhizoids act as a foot for attaching the plant’s colonies.
+When mature, they resemble a coral reef.
 The moss is dark green, but the color gets lighter at the tips.
-Its leaves have a weak reflex at the base unlike the strongly re-curved margins present in other types of mosses.
+Its leaves have a weak reflex at the base, unlike the strongly re-curved margins present in other types of mosses.
 They have a hyaline triangle at the leaf tips.
 Some are ciliate when others are not.
-Fusiform cells are present at the tips of its leaves.
+Fusiform cells are present at the tips of their leaves.
 When it dries, its appearance changes to that similar to dead strings.
-When wet the moss will turn yellowish and the stems red.
+When wet, the moss will turn yellowish and the stems red.

 Hardiness zones: North America